solana-foundation/developer-content/developers/courses/solana-course/content/serialize-instruction-data.md

 includes the account’s public key, whether or not it is a signer on the transaction, and whether or not it is writable.
-Including whether or not an account is writable during the execution of an instruction allows the runtime to facilitate parallel processing of smart contracts.
+Including whether or not an account is writable during the execution of an instruction allows the runtime to facilitate parallel processing of on-chain programs.
 Because you must define which accounts are read-only and which you will write to, the runtime can determine which transactions are non-overlapping or read-only and allow them to execute concurrently.
 To learn more about the Solana’s runtime, check out this [blog post](https://solana.com/news/sealevel---parallel-processing-thousands-of-smart-contracts).

 ### Instruction Data